 - Companion Cube: Kitty Karry-All in season 1.

 - The Cutie: Very naive, sweet, and innocent with pigtails.

 - Deliberately Cute Child: She definitely gave off this vibe in the first few seasons, especially when she wanted to get her way.

 - Girlish Pigtails: They were even the focus of the theme song and she didn't loosen her hair until the last season or so.

-- Static Character: Something that annoyed Susan Olsen was the fact that, by the time Cindy had begun to mature, Marcia and Jan had already exhausted most of the typical "teen drama" stories, meaning all Cindy could be was “the youngest one in curls.”
+- Static Character: Something that annoyed Susan Olsen was the fact that, by the time Cindy had begun to mature, Marcia and Jan had already exhausted most of the typical "teen drama" stories, meaning all Cindy could be was the youngest one in curls.
 Meaning Cindy had to be the wide-eyed, naïve little girl, even as she became a teenager.
 At one point, Cindy ruins a poster by spelling words wrong (including her sister's name!) and even writing her letters backwards.
 Olsen herself pointed out that Cindy was much too old for that to be funny by then.

 - Sweet Tooth: Like Bobby, she had a thing for ice cream and other desserts.

 Played by: Ann B. Davis

 - '50s Hair: She has the prim and short style with the poufy bangs of the decade.